jadeforrest/blog/content/posts/2023-01-11--engineering-levels/index.md

 This leveling system is a way of measuring your impact on the organization.
 The more impact you have, and the more you improve things for the company, the more you should be promoted.

 The purpose of this document is to serve as a proxy for impact.
 We spell out the types of impact we value, and help you reason about what to focus on to have more impact.
-It will never be a perfect reflection of impact, so we expect it to evolve over time.
+It will never be a perfect reflection of impact, so we expect it to evolve.
 It’s a bad sign if these criteria do not change every year.

 You should work with your manager to review these levels, and assess both how you think you are doing against the aspects of the levels, and how they view how you are doing.
 Discuss the differences in how you both perceive things, and come to an agreement on where you should spend your time building skills, both technical and with how you work with the people around you.
 Ideally, your manager’s reviews should reflect what you both agree will make you more valuable to the company, and if you improve in those dimensions you should see career growth.